United Kingdom in the Eurovision Song Contest 2007: Controversy

 During the winner's announcement of the national final, Terry Wogan revealed the winner to be Cyndi while Fearne Cotton simultaneously revealed the winner to be Scooch.
 Many people believed Cyndi was the winner as Wogan's announcement was louder than Cotton's, however it was confirmed seconds later that Scooch were the winners.
 The BBC would later issue a written apology, blaming the blunder on "live TV".

-Fourth-placed act Justin Hawkins, who left the venue following the results announcement of the first voting round, later accused viewers for being "racist or stupid" for not voting for his song and third-placed act Big Brovaz due to the race of the group and his duet partner Beverlei Brown.
-Accusations were also made by Hawkins and sixth-placed act Brian Harvey that Scooch had "duped the public into voting" for them by failing to show their two backing vocalists on stage with the purpose of boosting their performance.
-The BBC later issued a statement clarifying that all finalists had "followed EBU rules to the letter" and that "having off-camera supporting singers occurs regularly in TV shows and especially the Eurovision".
+Following the national final, several contestants voiced their dissatisfaction with the final result.
+Justin Hawkins, who immediately left the studio after failing to qualify for the second voting round, accused viewers for being "racist or stupid" for not voting for him and Big Brovaz due to the race of the group members and his duet partner Beverlei Brown.
+Accusations were also made by Big Brovaz, Brian Harvey and Hawkins that Scooch had duped the public into voting for them by miming their song and failing to show their two backing vocalists on stage with the purpose of boosting their performance.
+The group later denied the miming claims with their spokesman Andrew Hill accusing the acts of "sour grapes", while a BBC spokeswoman stated that "Scooch won fair and square in a vote by the British public".
+The BBC Head of Entertainment also released a statement clarifying that the show had "followed EBU rules to the letter" and that "having off-camera supporting singers occurs regularly in TV shows and especially the Eurovision".